 3. Know where the real dangers lie.

 When planning a vacation, we tend to worry more about spectacular risks—whether a terrorist attack or an epidemic of norovirus on a cruise ship—than about boring risks like, say, overexposure to the sun, even though one in five Americans will develop skin cancer in the course of a lifetime.
 Remember that the single biggest cause of death for Americans traveling overseas is motor vehicle accidents.
+(Terrorism is #7, after incidents such as suicide and drowning.)

 4. Understand the reasons why your fear of a terrorist attack is out of proportion to the risk.